david880110/Media-Behavior-Trends-Analytics/README.md

 #### Step 6: Data Engineering
 #### Use Python to generate the "% of total" column

-We generate another column named “share” which is the proportion in _**DVD purchaser**_ people who also choose given category **(e.g. share = 26/31 = 0.8387)**, and there are 83.5% people from the sample group who also choose social media, who are male at age 18-24 from east central region .
+Generate another column named “share” which is the proportion in _**DVD purchaser**_ people who also choose given category **(e.g. share = 26/31 = 0.8387)**, and there are 83.5% people from the sample group who also choose social media, who are male at age 18-24 from east central region .
 So, there are absolutely some people who will choose more than one category.